MislavJaksic/Knowledge-Repository/ComputerVision/README.txt

 Introduction to Computer Vision
 ===============================

 As a part of an interview, I was asked to research a scientific paper called "Speeded-Up Robust Features" written by Bay, Ess, Tuytelaars and Gool.
-This folder's purpose is to preserve what I have learned.
+This folders purpose is to preserve what I have learned.

 Papers analysed
 ---------------